China Hotels Reservation

 Wang told the Hong Kong-based English newspaper that Vanke's acquisition target this year is 10 million square meters of land for an estimated 12 billion yuan, up from the 6.5 million square meters it bought for 8 billion yuan last year.

-Vanke, which has been focusing on development in Shenzhen and Shanghai, plans to invest more in Beijing, Tianjin and GuangZhou, its managing director Yu Liang said last July.
+Vanke, which has been focusing on development in Shenzhen and Shanghai, plans to invest more in Beijing, Tianjin and Guangzhou, its managing director Yu Liang said last July.

 Vanke said it will allow a trust firm to purchase its A shares and, after a lock-up period of two years, will offer them to managers.
 The stock incentive plan will be funded by no more than 10 percent of Vanke's 2005 net profit.